10 Most Famous Paintings by Raphael Urbino

 The Madonna del Prato (Madonna of the Meadow), often referred to as Madonna with the Christ Child and Saint John the Baptist, is a 1505–1506 painting, presently held in the Kunsthistorisches Museum in Vienna.

-The painting was executed by a twenty-something Raphael in a few months before his appearance in Florence.
+The painting was executed when Raphael was just in his twentieths and within a few months before his appearance in Florence.
 The scene speaks to the figures of the Virgin Mary, the newborn child Jesus, and another baby: John the Baptist.

 Raphael Cartoons by Raphael Urbino (The Miraculous Draught of Fishes)